At left: The haunted “Witch’s Grave” of York, Maine

 (I’m fairly certain that the “Jason” spelling was originally a typo that spread as one resource copied another.
 There’s a lesson in this: Double-check all resources, and don’t trust websites or books — even mine — until you’ve verified their research, yourself.)

-I took several photos to document this grave, since — until other books and websites started using Hollow Hill as a resource — I was the only one who’d spotted the misspelled name.
+I took several photos to document this grave, since — at that time — I was the only one who’d spotted the misspelled name.
+(Since then, others have used my website as a resource and corrected the spelling when writing about Mrs. Nasson.)

 Footstone at Mary Nasson's grave

-Mrs. Nasson’s grave is unique due to the many stones on it.
-Her husband erected a headstone, a footstone, and then placed a heavy stone slab between them, covering the ground over her body.
+Mrs. Nasson’s grave is unique.
+Her husband erected a headstone and a footstone.
+As if those weren’t enough, he placed a heavy stone slab between them, covering the ground over her body.

-Historians disagree, saying that Mr. Nasson placed the slab there to keep cattle from damaging the grave.
-Whatever the reason for the slab, it is notable as the only grave of its kind; earlier and later graves in this cemetery do not have that kind of “protection.”
+Historians insist that Mr. Nasson placed the slab there to keep cattle from damaging the grave.
+However, earlier and later graves in this cemetery do not have that kind of “protection.”

 Mrs. Nasson’s grave is known as “Witch’s Grave,” and it is reported to be haunted.